 Please visit our Covid-19 Climb Information page for Covid FAQs, details of our new participation requirements, travel advice and what to expect on your trip.

 You can join this trip as a ready made team of 2 along with a friend or partner, or you can also join as a single person, in which case we will team you up with someone on the same dates to form a team of 2.
 The price of this trip is £745 per person.
 NB If you are interested in a trip with a different duration, or a date not currently offered on our site, please get in touch and we will create a trip for you.

 Scrambling covers the middle ground between hill walking and rock climbing, moving quickly and efficiently up broken rocky terrain – you can find more info about grades and what’s involved in our scrambling advice article.
 During the week we enjoy five days of classic scrambling and easier rock climbing in the Snowdonia National Park in North Wales, based around Capel Curig and visiting nearby venues on Tryfan, Ogwen and the Glyders.
-The focus is on doing as much high quality scrambling as possible and if you dream of climbing in the Alps one day, then this is also a great starting point, as it’s a chance to learn some key alpine ropework skills from a highly experienced Alpine Guide.
+The focus is on doing as much high quality scrambling as possible and if you dream of climbing in the Alps one day, then this is also a great starting point, as it’s a chance to learn some key alpine ropework skills from an experienced Alpine Guide.